Patechoc/GCP_memo/README.md

 --source-ranges=95.130.218.4/32
 ```

-### Managing Dataproc clusters with the CLI/CloudShell
+### Creating Dataproc clusters with the CLI/CloudShell

 This command creates a Dataproc cluster named **my-second-cluster** in the **us-central1-a** zone.
 It creates a master node with 1 CPU and a 50 GB disk and 2 worker nodes with the same resources: